Etiqa/qasimodo-bdd-templates/features/02-sign-up/README-CreatingAccount.md

     I want to create a QAsimodo account by entering email address and password so that I am able to start using QAsimodo

-The major QAsimodo actors are the Testers and they want to be able to have their own access credentials so that they are able to use the application and have a private testing session.
+The major QAsimodo actors are the Testers and they want to have their own access credentials so that they are able to use the application and have a private testing session.

-Now, start to write the acceptance criteria.
-Think about which are the user requirements that, if are fulfilled, the end product (feature) will be as expected by the customer?
-Remember that the acceptance criteria should state the intent of the client and not the solution (how).
-It is up to the team to find the solution.
+Start writing the acceptance criteria.
+Think about the user requirements that, if fulfilled, will make the final product (feature) relevant to the customer's requirements.
+Remember that the acceptance criteria should indicate the customer's intent (what) and not the solution (how).
+It is up to the development team to find the solution.

 You can start writing something like: